pfoundation/p.foundation/updates/2025-05-13-introducing_edgeIX_beirut.md

 ## Community Impact

-The launch of OpenIX Beirut marks more than just a technical improvement—it is a community milestone.
+The launch of OpenIX Beirut marks more than just a technical improvement, it is a community milestone.
 It unites telecom operators, private ISPs, universities, and content companies in enhancing Lebanon’s digital ecosystem.
 Localized traffic means faster, more affordable, and resilient internet, benefitting everything from business services to education tools.
 Critically, local peering ensures continued domestic connectivity even if international routes face disruptions.

 OpenIX Beirut also serves as a pilot for broader regional expansion.
-Our mission at P Foundation is to foster a more equitable, distributed internet, enabling every community to fully engage in the global digital economy.
+At P Foundation, our mission is to foster a more equitable, distributed internet that enables every community to fully participate in the global digital economy.

-We warmly invite all Lebanese ISPs, telecom carriers, content providers, and community networks to join OpenIX Beirut.
-The benefits of local peering—lower latency, reduced costs, enhanced user experiences—are immediate and substantial.
-Regional and global partners interested in supporting or participating are also encouraged to connect.
+We warmly invite Lebanese ISPs, telecom carriers, content providers, and community networks to join OpenIX Beirut.
+The benefits of local peering are immediate and substantial: lower latency, reduced costs, and enhanced user experiences.
+We also welcome regional and global partners interested in supporting, interconnecting with, or otherwise participating in this initiative.

-To learn more or to participate, contact us at [openix.beirut@p.foundation](mailto:openix.beirut@p.foundation).
+To learn more or get involved, contact us at [openix.beirut@p.foundation](mailto:openix.beirut@p.foundation).

 _Note on naming: We briefly referred to this initiative as EdgeIX, but upon learning of EdgeIX Australia, we chose OpenIX to avoid potential naming conflicts and ensure clarity for our global audience._